 Indicator 1.3.1 The BP has implemented appropriate control systems and procedures to ensure that feedstock is legally harvested and supplied and is in compliance with EUTR legality requirements.
-The Spanish National Plan for the Control of the Legality of Commercialized Timber (February 2015) is being implemented by the Ministry of Agriculture, Fisheries, and Food.
+Finding The Spanish National Plan for the Control of the Legality of Commercialized Timber (February 2015) is being implemented by the Ministry of Agriculture, Fisheries, and Food.
 Autonomous Communities, are the competent authorities to which corresponds the normative development and the executive functions inherent to their role, in the accomplishment of controls on the agents and traders who commercialize with timber and timber products, as well as the reception and processing of the statement of responsibility included in this Royal Decree, and the control of monitoring bodies with headquarters in the Autonomous Community.
 The National Control Plan - or Regional Control Plans, where appropriate - is the basis for the different actions.
-Finding Spain reported that they regularly receive complaints from small businesses that there should be a threshold of operator size below which the EUTR should not apply.
+Spain reported that they regularly receive complaints from small businesses that there should be a threshold of operator size below which the EUTR should not apply.
 Spain suggested that the harmonisation of procedures on checks of operators and risk assessments was required and that technical support should be developed (UNEP-WCMC, 2018).
-Soliva undertakes 'due diligence' to be sure that illegally harvested wood does not enter the supply chain, ensuring the EUTR compliance.
-There is always one tire supply chain.
-Soliva does the harvesting itself or buys wood from suppliers - in both cases Soliva hires the trucks for delivery from the harvesting site and supervises the wood chipping and loading of the trucks.